 DD SHIELD PROFESSIONAL CERAMIC NANO-COATING

 Over the last several years, a few technological developments have surfaced such as wheel cleaners bleeding red when exposed to iron particles to semi-permanent glass coatings.
-This month we’ll concentrate on the coatings which seem to be the topic of conversation in the detailing world and separate fact from hype.
+Right now, ceramic coatings seem to be the topic of conversation in the detailing world and separate fact from hype.

 These coatings are usually labeled as “Glass”, “Ceramic”, “Quartz” or “Nano” coatings.
 For the sake of simplicity, let’s just call them coatings.
 All are basically a fancy way of saying the same thing.
 What are these coatings?
 How are they different from waxes and sealants?
 What are their benefits?